vkatari10/trading-bot/README.md

   - Python based CLI for quick jobs (training, backtesting)
 - TUI Client
   - Using `textual`
-  - Planned live dashboard monitoring logging, account, and data information
-  - Easier interface to modify `.env` or `JSON` configs
+  - Planned live dashboard monitoring logging, account, and data information -Easier interface to modify `.env` or `JSON` configs
 ### Other
 - Support for more technical indicators / features
   - Current